-For the sRNA differential expression analysis, comparisons between Z. tritici-inoculated and the corresponding mock-inoculated samples were performed for each sRNA locus.
+For the sRNA differential expression analysis, comparisons between Z. tritici-inoculated and the corresponding mockinoculated samples were performed for each sRNA locus.
 The quantitative measurement of sRNA expression was based on reads counts.
-The raw data counts on sRNA locus space were normalized by the trimmed mean of M-values (TMM) method (Robinson & Oshlack, 2010).
+No apportioning was done before the differential expression analysis as any biased estimation in apportioning could bring true negative and false positive results as well.
+Moreover, apportioning sRNA read counts (21-30 nt) based on the adjacent exon/region expression in gene expression analysis was not possible as for sRNA there is not adjacent region to estimate to what extend to apportion, whereas we reckoned that a simplified apportioning based on the numbers of identical sRNA loci would not likely impact a differential expression analysis, only reducing the total counts by a constant number for both control and treated samples.
+The raw data counts on sRNA locus space were normalized by the trimmed mean of M-values (TMM) method (Robinson and Oshlack, 2010).
 Differential expression analysis was performed using the edgeR package (Robinson et al., 2010) and a generalized linear model using negative binomial distribution was applied.

 For sRNA target prediction, the input sRNA sequences were 21-24 nt reads from each sRNA locus, and the target DNA regions were the wheat cv.
-Chinese Spring chromosome-specific cDNA sequence database produced by the International Wheat Genome Sequencing Consortium (IWGSC) in late 2015, at the time when this bioinformatics part of the study was done (ftp://ftp.ensemblgenomes.org/pub/plants/release-22/fasta/triticum_aestivum/cdna/).
+Chinese Spring chromosome-specific cDNA sequence database produced by the International Wheat Genome Sequencing Consortium (IWGSC) in late 2015, at the time when this bioinformatics part of the study was done6.
 An initial sRNA target prediction was done using the microRNA target prediction tool (UEA sRNA toolkit).
-To meet more stringent target criteria, a Python script was written to filter out the initial results.
-Briefly, sRNA target prediction criteria followed the (Weiberg et al., 2013) study: (1) no gap or bulge is allowed for sRNA/target duplex; (2) no mismatches in positions 10-11; (3) no adjacent mismatches in positions 2-12; (4) cutoff score \leq 4.5, where the mismatch and G-U match penalty is 2 and 1, respectively in position 2-12 and mismatch penalty 1 and G-U match penalty 0.5 in other positions; and (5) minimum free energy (MFE) of sRNA-target duplex > 0.74.
+To meet more stringent target criteria, an R script wrapped in Python was written to filter out the initial results7.
+Briefly, sRNA target prediction criteria followed the (Weiberg et al., 2013) study: (1) no gap or bulge is allowed for sRNA/target duplex; (2) no mismatches in positions 10-11; (3) no adjacent mismatches in positions 2-12; (4) cutoff score <4.5, where the mismatch and G-U match penalty is 2 and 1, respectively in position 2-12 and mismatch penalty 1 and G-U match penalty 0.5 in other positions; and (5) minimum free energy (MFE) of sRNA-target duplex > 0.74.